Labels

 Preparing Incidents

-Legal and Ethical Aspects of Incident Management
+Legal Dimension and Ethical Aspects of the Incident Management

 Domain 5: Security Governance

-Information Security Metrics and Monitoring
+Security Indicators and the Monitoring System.

 Governance Frameworks